Accommodation frequently asked questions

 Will I need a guarantor?
 Who should that be?

-The accommodation owner may need to verify the identity, residence status and income of the proposed guarantor and can refuse to accept any guarantor who does not meet their criteria.
+The accommodation owner may need to verify the identity of the proposed guarantor and can refuse to accept any guarantor who cannot be located on the electoral roll.
+However they will not verify their residence status or income and so any adult UK resident is acceptable as a guarantor in most circumstances.

 What will I need to do to secure my booking?